VijayRod/demo/container-storage/logs/azureblob-csi.md

 ```

 ```
-# Install the cluster.
+# To install the cluster.
 Optionally, run az aks show for an existing cluster.
 az aks create -g secureshack2 -n aksblob

 # Here is a sample output below.
 #   "storageProfile": {
 #     "blobCsiDriver": null,

-# Enable the Azure blob CSI driver.
+# To enable the Azure blob CSI driver.
 az aks update --enable-blob-driver -g secureshack2 -n aks

 # Here is a sample output below.